 A group dedicated to improving queer health, both within the health profession and within the community.

 Although not specifically for medical professionals, Out for Australia provides role models, mentoring and support for LGBTIQ professionals.

 A facebook group to connect queer doctors and medical students.

 To access: a list of GLLOs is located here How To Contact Your Local GLLO – Victoria Police

-Wavelength is an online open-access medical education platform designed for students and junior doctors to provide safe and inclusive care for lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA+) people.
+Wavelength is an online open-access medical education platform designed for students and junior doctors to provide safe and inclusive care for lesbian, gay, bisexual, transgender, queer, intersex, asexual, sistergirl and brotherboy (LGBTQIASB+) people.
 Wavelength is brought to you by AMSA Queer.
-AMSA Queer represents and connects queer medical students across Australia, and seeks to promote LGBTQIA+ health and wellbeing through education and advocacy.Wavelength was founded by a team of medical students from MDQueer at The University of Melbourne and the Queer Health Collective at Monash University, in collaboration with LGBTQIA+ community members, leaders and advocates to ensure it addressed community needs and experiences.Wavelength would not be possible without the support from our founding partner organisations, including The Victorian AIDS Council and The University of Melbourne, as well as expert input from Associate Professor Ruth McNair and Dr Asiel Adan Sanchez.
+AMSA Queer represents and connects queer medical students across Australia, and seeks to promote LGBTQIASB+ health and wellbeing through education and advocacy.Wavelength was founded by a team of medical students from MDQueer at The University of Melbourne and the Queer Health Collective at Monash University, in collaboration with LGBTQIASB+ community members, leaders and advocates to ensure it addressed community needs and experiences.Wavelength would not be possible without the support from our founding partner organisations, including The Victorian AIDS Council and The University of Melbourne, as well as expert input from Associate Professor Ruth McNair and Dr Asiel Adan Sanchez.
 We deeply thank all the community members who participated in the creation of this resource.

 Wavelength was produced in Wurundjeri country.
 We proudly acknowledge the Traditional Owners of the land and pay our respects to Elders past and present.